joshlogan103/battleship-trivia/PROPOSAL.md

 As an additional stretch goal, I'd like to offer an alternate mode where players are allowed to guess an opponents square without needing to answer a question first.
 In this mode, after a successful 'hit', the player will be prompted with a trivia question.
 If the question is answered correctly a random adjacent square to their most recent guess will have it's state revealed.
 Beyond the initial scope is allowing players to play vs. an AI, but this is something I'd like to explore in the future.

+A quick note on scope - if this seems like too much to combine both the trivia and battleship components, I'll build battleship on it's own first, then add in the trivia component if possible.

 ## Wire Frames

 There are layout grids visible in the design builder which show the board spaces.
 This view is not available when simply viewing the wireframes via the links below.